 reduction is performed, as only salient features are selected.

-Tracing the neurites of a neuron with differential geometry as an example of a line detector.
+Tracing the neurites of a neuron (left) with differential geometry as an example of a line detector (result on the right).

 The purpose of a line filter is the discrimination of line structures from other